omarHJ/Weather-App-V2/README.md

 - **Geolocation:** On first load, the app requests geolocation access to fetch weather data for your current location.
 - **Search:** Enter a city name in the search bar to fetch weather data.
 Suggestions appear after typing 3 or more characters.
 - **Weather Display:** View temperature, feels-like temperature, humidity, wind speed, and weather description.
-- **Background Images:** Random background images are displayed on each page load.

 ---